Enabling Better Voice Quality

 In the mass migration to hi-def everything, phone service has been left behind.
 In fact, the basic speech technology in traditional phone networks has not changed in 75 years.
 However, new digital technology has arrived that greatly improves sound quality, by intelligently using abundant bandwidth available with broadband connections.

-TurboBridge is at the vanguard of this evolution, delivering HD Audio quality by incorporating the ITU Standard wideband speech codec called G.722.
-Combined with our patent-pending TurboSound enhancement technology, you can experience the highest quality in audio conferencing.
+TurboBridge is at the vanguard of this evolution, delivering HD Audio quality by incorporating the ITU Standard wideband speech codec called G.722, along with the Opus codec developed by the Internet Engineering Task Force (IETF).

 Sound quality is determined by the amount of data that is digitally sampled, transmitted and repackaged to reproduce the speaker's voice.
 Historically, telephone networks have used technology (called codecs) to minimize the amount of bandwidth required for transmission -- so they could carry more calls using the available capacity.
 Given the relative scarcity of wireless spectrum, mobile phone companies use more aggressive compression technology, which results in poorer sound quality.
 (To provide better quality would require either more spectrum, which may not be available, or smaller cell sites requiring many more towers.)
 That's why cell phones sound worse than landline phones, and why phone calls don't replicate your actual speaking voice.